datahub-project/datahub/docs/townhalls.md

 From time to time we also use the opportunity to showcase upcoming features.

 # Coming Up
-- Next town hall will be held on March 20th, 9am-10am PDT
+- Next town hall will be held on April 3rd, 9am-10am PDT
 - Standing [signup sheet & questions](https://docs.google.com/spreadsheets/d/1hCTFQZnhYHAPa-DeIfyye4MlwmrY7GF4hBds5pTZJYM/edit)
 - Standing VC link: https://bluejeans.com/4642477444
 - Agenda